 - sour cream optional, for serving

-- Add in the garlic and saute for 30 seconds or until fragrant.
+- Add the garlic and cook for 30 seconds or until fragrant.

-Pour in the beef and the vegetable broth and simmer for 20-25 minutes or until the beets and carrots are tender.
+- Pour in the beef broth and add the bay leaf.
+Simmer uncovered for 20-25 minutes or until the beets and carrots are tender.

+- Discard the bay leaf.
 Stir in the fresh dill, lemon juice, and lemon zest.
-Taste and season with the desired amount of kosher salt and black pepper.
+Taste and season with salt and black pepper.

-- Serve with a dollop of sour cream on top.
+- Serve with a dollop of sour cream and additional fresh dill.